orpheus-db/implementation/README.md

 dh whoami
 ```

 The `init` command provides ways to load file (currently a csv file) into OrpheusDB (as a CVD), with the all records as its first version.
 To let OrpheusDB know what is the schema for this dataset, user can provide a sample schema file through option `-s`.
 Each line in the schema file has the following format `<attribute name>, <type of the attribute>`.
-In this example, `data.csv` file contains 3 attributes, namely `age`, `employee_id' and 'salary'.
+In this example, `data.csv` file contains 3 attributes, namely `age`, `employee_id` and `salary`.

 <!-- In the current release, only `csv` file format is supported in the `init`. -->